AdobeDocs/experience-manager-65.en/help/sites-developing/components-content-fragments.md

 >
 >This section details the original component delivered for use with content fragments (**Content Fragment** in the **General** group).

+>[!NOTE]
+>
+>See also [Content Fragments Configuring Components for Rendering](/help/sites-developing/content-fragments-config-components-rendering.md) for further information.

 Adobe Experience Manager (AEM) content fragments are [created and managed as page-independent assets](/help/assets/content-fragments.md).
 They allow you to create channel-neutral content, together with (possibly channel-specific) variations.
 [You can then use these fragments, and their variations, when authoring your content pages](/help/sites-authoring/content-fragments.md).
 You can also use an existing content fragment asset by [dragging it from the asset browser to the page](/help/sites-authoring/content-fragments.md#adding-a-content-fragment-to-your-page) (as for other asset based components, such as the foundation component Image).
 The out-of-the-box content fragment component displays only one [element](/help/assets/content-fragments.md#constituent-parts-of-a-content-fragment) of the referenced content fragment.
 Using the component dialog you can define the [element, variation and range of fragment paragraphs](/help/assets/content-fragments.md#constituent-parts-of-a-content-fragment) that you want to display on the page.

 >[!NOTE]